Galaxia-Missions-Systems/mobius-sandbox-clients/readme.md

 ## Purpose
 This repo serves as an entry point for Mobius Sandbox clients and further as a collection point for client-derived Mobius Sandbox containers.

+## Point of Contact
+Getting in touch with a GALAXIA Point-of-Contact (POC) is required at certain steps, particularly when dealing with authentication.

+As of March 7th, 2024, the listed GALAXIA POC is Alex A. Amellal (aaa@galaxiams.com).

 # Getting Started
 ## Dependencies
 For the boostrap script to work, a few dependencies are required - namely: